stianjsu/messeption/readme.md

 #### Commit practises:
 - In Sprint 3 we started using commitizen for formating commits
-- Hence our commit messages have become much more detailed and richer with information
+- Hence our commit messages have become much more detailed and richer with information including type of change, scope, description relation to issues in gitlab and development method (induvidual, pair, group).
 - This has made the development-progress much easier to follow and document

+## Account security
+- User account security has not been a focus for this project.
+Thus all users are saved as open JSON text files and can easily be read.
+The server also regularly shows user credentials as part of the debug information.